Universes with and without a center: Abstract

 \section{Abstract}

 Two types of universe, with and without a center, are discussed; and their implications for the observed cmb (cosmic microwave background radiation) dipole are described.\ Theorems useful for understanding the cause for a cmb dipole are presented.
+Using the theorems stated and all existing data, a computation for the location of the center of the universe has been performed.
+In the universe without center, however, a complication arises by the appearance of the apparent center after the expansion of the universe has proceeded.